JuliaPraxis/Naming/NamingGuide.md

   - :x:  Robots

 - For package, module or type names with an initial acronym
-  write the acronym in uppercase then use titlecase:
+  write the acronym in uppercase then use camelecase:
-  - :ok:  CSSParser, HTMLLinkChecker
+  - :ok:  CSSparser, HTMLlinkChecker
-  - :x:  CSSparser, HTMLlinkChecker
+  - :x:  CSSParser, HTMLLinkChecker

 ## Shortend Forms